 In the following window you can give your target group a name and save it.

-You can also find the Facebook pixel through the Facebook Business Manager.
-As mentioned above, you can set this up at the end of the campaign creation or directly via the menu bar, which you can find above in the Business Manager.
+You can also find the Facebook Pixel via the Facebook Business Manager.
+As mentioned above, you can set this up at the end of the campaign creation or directly via the menu bar, which you will find above the Business Manager.

-Click on the menu icon on the top left and then click on "All Tools" to display all options.
-Under "Measurement and Reports" → "Events Manager" you will find the Facebook pixel.
+Click on the menu icon at the top left and then click on "All tools" to display all options.
+Under the item "Measurement and Reports" → "Events Manager" you'll find the Facebook pixel.

-To set up the pixel, or to be able to call it up, click on "Pixel" here.
+To set up the pixel, or to be able to call it up, click on "Pixel".

-In the following overview you will find the Facebook pixel.
-You will also see an overview of the activities, i.e. whether and how often the pixel was triggered on your website.
+In the following overview, you can find the Facebook Pixel.
+You can also see an overview of the activities, i.e. whether and how often the pixel was triggered on your website.

-Here you will also find the Pixel-ID.
-You need this if you want to use the pixel using a GDPR -Plugins you would like to integrate into your website.
-If you need the pixel code to manually embed it in the website header, you can access it by clicking on the pixel name → Set up, if you have not yet set up the pixel.
+You'll also find the pixel ID here.
+You'll need this if you want to integrate the pixel into your website using GDPR -Plugins.
+If you need the pixel code to integrate it manually into the web page header, you can call it up by clicking on the pixel name → Set up.
+In case you haven't set up the pixel beforehand.

 What you should know in connection with the Facebook pixel are the so-called custom conversions.
-With the help of the Custom Conversions you can track the so-called events.
+Because with the help of the custom conversions, you can track Events.

 You would like to know how many users have purchased a product or entered their e-mail address via your website.
 Then you can create a custom conversion for this.

-This opens the "Create a Custom Conversion" window.
-Here you can now enter the website event, such as a purchase or lead.
+The "Create a custom conversion" window will then open.
+Here you can enter the website event, e.g. a purchase or a lead.

-In addition, you define the rule that makes the event active.
-In case of a purchase this would be the URL of the "thank you page" for example.
-Under URL you can define this with the parameters "contains", "does not contain" or "is equal to".
-Of course you can also define several rules of this kind.
+In addition, you define the rule here that allows the event to become active.
+In the case of a purchase, this would be the URL of the "thank you page".
+Under URL, you can define this with the parameters "contains", "does not contain" or "is the same".
+Of course, you can also store several rules of this type.

-At the end you can give the custom conversion a name as well as a value which triggers the "buy".
-When you have entered everything, click on the button "Create" and your custom conversion / event for your Facebook ads is active.
+At the end, you can also give the custom conversion a name and determine a value that triggers the "purchase".
+Once you've entered everything, click on the "Create" button and your custom conversion / event for your Facebook Ads is active.

 GDPR and Facebook Ads

-With the introduction of Facebook Ads, the switching of Facebook Ads GDPR has not necessarily become easier.
-Because it clearly GDPR states that the user must, in simple terms, agree before the Facebook pixel can become active.
-Even though this is still ignored on many websites, I would like to explain to you today how you can be absolutely sure.
+With the introduction of GDPR, the placement of Facebook Ads has become a bit more complicated.
+Because the GDPR clearly states that the user, in simplified terms, must agree before the Facebook pixel can become active.
+Even if this is still ignored on many websites, I'd still like to briefly explain to you today how you can be completely safe here.

-In fact, the easiest way is to use an appropriate GDPR -Plugin in which you can store the Facebook pixel via pixel ID.
+In fact, the easiest way is to use a corresponding GDPR plugin where you can store the Facebook pixel via pixel ID.

-As soon as the user then visits your website, a cookie box should appear which indicates that the pixel has been included and only activates it after the user has given his or her consent.
+As soon as the user then visits your website, a cookie box should appear indicating that the pixel has been integrated and that it will only be activated after the user has given their consent.

-Other very useful GDPR plugins for WordPress, which offer similar functions as Borlabs Cookie, we have listed in this article on BLOGGiraffe .
+Other very useful GDPR plugins for WordPress, which offer similar features to Borlabs Cookie, are listed in this article on BLOGGiraffe (available only in German).

 Facebook Ads offers you, as a beginner, the perfect opportunity to place low cost ads on Social Media.
 Especially the procedure for the target group research you may see here only as an example, because the procedure can – and should be – different for everyone.
 Of course, you can do the targeting in much more detail than I have done here.